The Parents Portal by Autism Early Support (AES)

 A new digital platform will be free to parents in Buckinghamshire starting on 1 December 2024.

-The portal, designed to support the needs of children and families about neurodivergence, will be accessible for parents through online registration from 1 December 2024 (free for families in Buckinghamshire).
+The Parent's Portal by AES, designed to support the needs of children and families about neurodivergence, will be accessible for parents through online registration from 1 December 2024 (free for families in Buckinghamshire).

 Professionals who may be supporting a child or their families can also sign up to the portal and access the knowledge and resources.
 No referral or diagnosis is needed to access the portal.
 Online sign-up is straightforward.

-Professionals wanting to find out about the portal are invited to come along to one of the online demonstration sessions, lasting 30 minutes, being hosted by Buckinghamshire Council ahead of the portal being accessible.
+If you want to find out about the portal come along to one of the online demonstration sessions, lasting 30 minutes, being hosted by Buckinghamshire Council.

 Booking links for the demo sessions are as follows: